 Going to the toilet in hospital – practising good bladder and bowel habits

-Ask hospital staff for help if you need help with getting to or going to the toilet (they will respect your privacy), or if you can’t reach your call bell or walking aid.
+Ask hospital staff for help if you need help with getting to or going to the toilet (they will respect your privacy), or if you can’t reach your nursing call bell or walking aid.